kamilburda/batcher/docs/sections/Installation.md

 	 This varies across distributions.
 	 For instance, on Arch Linux, you must install the `python2-gimp` package.
 3. Locate the folder containing GIMP plug-ins - open GIMP and go to `Edit → Preferences → Folders → Plug-Ins`.
-4. Extract the following files and folders to one of the folders identified in the previous step:
+4. Extract the `batcher` folder to one of the folders identified in the previous step.

-       export_layers.py
-       export_layers

 To check if GIMP recognizes your Python 2.7 installation, open GIMP and run `Filters → Python-Fu → Console`.
 The console must display `Python 2.7` or later from the 2.7.x series.